Unfinished Northern Pyramid of Zawyet El Aryan: Research history

 Barsanti undertook further work on the site in 1911-1912 but the First World War brought all excavations to a halt and Barsanti died in 1917.
 As a consequence, nothing happened on the site until 1954 when a set was needed for the epic film Land of the Pharaohs.
 The landscape of Zawyet El Aryan seemed to be the perfect place and the pyramid of Baka was chosen as a backdrop for the movie.
-Consequentlty, the shaft and its surroundings were cleared from sand and rubbles which had covered the area since Barsanti's excavations.
+Consequently, the shaft and its surroundings were cleared from sand and rubble which had covered the area since Barsanti's excavations.

 Since 1964, the pyramid of Zawyet El Aryan lies within a military restricted area.
 Consequently, no excavations are allowed, the necropolis surrounding the pyramid is overbuilt with military bungalows and the shaft is misused as a local dump.
 Thus, the status of the shaft is now uncertain and most likely disastrous.